Corbett Tiger Reserve — location and key facts

 Garjia Zone

-Entry via Garjiya gate, approximately 20 km from Ramnagar.
+Entry via Garjiya gate, approx. 20 km from Ramnagar.
 One of the most tiger-rich areas in the reserve.
 Dense Sal forest with open grasslands.
 Competes with Dhikala in terms of wildlife diversity.
 Restaurant and canteen available on-site.

 • Season: Open throughout year